VictoriaMetrics/VictoriaMetrics/docs/anomaly-detection/components/scheduler.md

             </td>
             <td>

 Available since [v1.18.5](https://docs.victoriametrics.com/anomaly-detection/changelog/#v1185).
 Specifies when to initiate the first `fit_every` call.
 Accepts either an ISO 8601 datetime or a time in HH:MM format.
 If the specified time is in the past, the next suitable time is calculated based on the `fit_every` interval.
 For the HH:MM format, if the time is in the past, it will be scheduled for the same time on the following day, respecting the `tz` argument if provided.
+By default, the timezone defaults to `UTC`.
             </td>
         </tr>
         <tr>